 During the 20th century, population estimates fluctuated.
 In 1941, archeologist G.C.
 Vaillant determined a figure of 300,000 in his magnum opus, Rise and Fall of the Aztec Nation.
 In 1962, anthropologist Jacques Soustelle apparently used Aguilar and Torquemada’s information to calculate Tenochtitlan’s population at 560,000-700,000 in Daily Life of the Aztecs.
 In 1964, Jorge Enrique Hardoy’s Pre-Columbian Cities agreed with Vaillant’s estimate of 300,000.
 In 1979, archeologists Sanders, Parsons, and Santley published The Basin of Mexico: Ecological Processes in the Evolution of a Civilization, suggesting Tenochtitlan had 200,000-300,000 inhabitants.

 Currently, anthropologist Edward Calnek suggests a figure of around 200,000.
 Historians Ross Hassig’s and Manuel Aguilar Moreno’s research led them to a similar conclusion.
 Eduardo Matos Moctezuma, Mexico’s preeminent archeologist who has directed excavations in Mexico City, also declared a figure of 200,000 in his book The Great Temple of the Aztecs: Treasures of Tenochtitlan.
+Leonardo Lopez Lujan, Senior Researcher in Archaeology at the Museo del Templo Mayor in Mexico City, states 200,000 in his book, Tenochtitlan: Digging for the Past.

 The Spaniards had never seen anything like Tenochtitlan.
 It was four times larger than Madrid, with massive palaces and plazas, zoos and gardens.
 Plumbing and sewage systems, along with thousands of people assigned to sanitation, kept everything immaculately clean.
 The scale, orderliness, and elaborate decor, were overwhelming to the Spaniards.
 They thought they were hallucinating, or under a spell of some sort, when they first arrived at the Aztec capital.